Introduction to Pico Island

 Car Rentals

-Renting a car is one of the most convenient ways to explore the island at your own pace.
-There are several rental agencies available at the airport and in the main towns.
+Renting a car is convenient for exploring the island at your own pace, with several rental agencies available.

 Bicycles